University of Wisconsin-Stevens Point

 Be admitted to UW- Stevens Point and working toward a degree. (*)

-Be enrolled at least half-time to be eligible for the Direct Loan program funds.
+Be enrolled at least half-time to be eligible for most financial aid program funds.

 Must be making